Now with portals in any shape!

 To construct portals, you will need to craft portal catalysts.
 These are crafted with four ender pearls, four eyes of ender, and any dye, like so:

-Once you have your portal catalysts, you'll want to build rectangular frames for your portals out of the block of your choice.
+Once you have your portal catalysts, you'll want to build frames for your portals out of the block of your choice.
 The frames can be any size and shape (for versions before 3.2.0, they must be rectangular).